Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Unconstrained molecular dynamics on

-Although in the context of GT/WV-HMC our main interest lies in Hamiltonian dynamics on a constrained submanifold of $G^\bbC$, we begin by considering the unconstrained Hamiltonian dynamics to clarify the mathematical structure that remains unchanged by the introduction of constraints.
+Although our main interest lies in molecular dynamics on a constrained submanifold of $G^\bbC$ in the context of GT/WV-HMC, we begin by considering unconstrained molecular dynamics on $G^\bbC$ to clarify the mathematical structure that remains unchanged by the introduction of constraints.
 For a review of the HMC algorithm for a compact group $G$, presented in a manner consistent with this section, see Appendix~\ref{sec:G}.